-“You can always crumble some of the candy bars and freeze them for long-term use,” Perez says.
-“The crumbles are perfect for yogurt or cupcake toppings.
-Or, the remaining bars can be pulled out of the freezer and put straight into the lunchbox until your stash runs out.”
+“You can always freeze candy miniatures for long-term use.
+Crumbling one or two is perfect for yogurt or cupcake toppings.
+Frozen whole pieces can also be pulled out of the freezer and straight into the lunchbox until your stash runs out.”